 [image: Screen shot of the Display screen showing "Change the size of all items" options]

 Display screen showing "Change the size of all items" options

-Narrator, a basic screen reader that reads aloud the text that appears on screen, and describes events such as error messages, has been redesigned in Windows 8 to be substantially faster, and to support many new features.
+Narrator, a basic screen reader that reads aloud the text that appears on screen and describes events such as error messages, was redesigned in Windows 8 to be substantially faster and to support many new features.
 Whether you’re an individual who is blind, has low vision, or, are fully sighted, you will be able to use Windows 8 from the first time you start your device.